-A single-byte character string is a character string that consists of one of the following:
+A single-byte character string consists of one of the following strings:

-- No character (called a null string) - One or more single-byte characters supplementary characters surrogate pairs
+- No character (called a null string) - One or more single-byte characters supplementary characters

 The first version of Unicode was a 16-bit, fixed-width encoding that used two bytes to encode each character.
-This allowed 65,536 characters to be represented.
+This enabled 65,536 characters to be represented.
 However, more characters need to be supported because of the large number of Asian ideograms.

-Unicode 3.1 defines supplementary characters to meet this need.
-It uses two 16-bit code units (also known as surrogate pairs) to represent a single character.
-This allows an additional 1,048,576 characters to be defined.
+Unicode 3.1 defined supplementary characters to meet this need.
+Unicode 3.1 began using two 16-bit code units (also known as surrogate pairs) to represent a single character.
+This enabled an additional 1,048,576 characters to be defined.
 The Unicode 3.1 standard added the first group of 44,944 supplementary characters.
+More were added with Unicode 4.0 versions, and 1,369 more have been added with Unicode 5.0.